RomyToklio/monero-gui/README.md

 Packages are available for

-* Arch Linux via AUR: [monero-wallet-qt](https://aur.archlinux.org/packages/monero-wallet-qt/)
+* Arch Linux via AUR: [superior-wallet-qt](https://aur.archlinux.org/packages/superior-wallet-qt/)
-* Void Linux: xbps-install -S monero-core
+* Void Linux: xbps-install -S superior-core
-* GuixSD: guix package -i monero-core
+* GuixSD: guix package -i superior-core

 Packaging for your favorite distribution would be a welcome contribution!